dcui-03/dcui_Graphics.github.io/README.md

 MESHES

 Meshes for the following objects were created: Cube, Sphere, Ellipsoid, Cylinder, Torus, Half Sphere, Half Torus.
-Vertices and vertex normals were calculated and catalogued using EBO.
+Vertices and vertex normals were calculated using parametric forms and catalogued using EBO.
 Duplicate vertices were catalogued for Sphere and Torus in order to perform texture mapping.
 Additionally, duplicate vertices with differing normals were catalogued for Cylinders, Half Spheres, and Half Toruses at locations where smooth edges meet flat faces.

 Meshes were compiled in the four different scenes.
 Each mesh in each scene was given a different ambient, specular, and diffuse coefficient, such that differing textures and reflectivity could be observed.